neary-ai/neary/README.md

 ## Get Involved

 - [Write a plugin](./docs/write_a_plugin.md)!
 It's fun and easy.
 And all contributors get one of these: 🏆.
-Actually, just take it 🤲🏆.
+Actually, just go ahead and take one 🤲🏆.
 I have a lot.
 We'll call it a show of good faith.

 - Share your presets with the community.
 Preset creators were *supposed* to get one of these: 🏆, but prospective plugin contributors took them all.

 - Have something else in mind?
-Drop me line: [joe@might.works](#).
+Drop me line at joe@might.works.
 But seriously, I'm out of trophies, so please don't ask.

 ## License